 California State Office, Survey Records

 2800 Cottage Way, Room W-1623

 Sacramento, CA 95825

 Public Room.
-Within the same building as the survey records unit is the BLM's California Public Room.
+Located at the same address as the survey records unit is the BLM's California Public Room.
 Records available from this public room include quad maps, status maps, mining claims, and patents.
-Questions can be sent via E-mail Public Room Information This room is open from 8:30 to 4:30 Mon. through Fri. or you can phone 916-978-4400
+Questions can be directed to the Public Room by E-mail.
+This room is open from 8:30 am to 4:30 pm, Monday through Friday, excluding holidays, or call (916) 978-4400.

-National Archives This is a link to the National Archives and Records Administration Homepage.
-There is a great deal of good research sources at this site.
+National Archives.
+This is a link to the National Archives and Records Administration Homepage.
+There are many good research sources at this site.
 Don't pass this one up.